Open Tournament Rules

 Player 2 Vassal ID (French): # banners won

 Player 2 Vassal ID (Allied): # banners won

 Player 1 Vassal ID (French): # banners won

-6. Unless otherwise noted, all scenarios will be played following GMT's living rules for the 2nd edition of the game, found on the GMT website CCN Rules 2nd ed.
+6. Unless otherwise noted, all scenarios will be played following GMT's living rules found on the GMT website.
 Please do not let rule disputes interfere with the enjoyment of the game, but if rules cannot be resolved between those playing the game, contact the tournament referee to have the dispute arbitrated.
 In addition, players should also familiarize themselves with the “Commands and Colors Napoleonics VASSAL Conventions” given below.

 7. It is up to the individual players to arrange and play their games.
 The schedule will give a deadline in which all the games in a round should be completed.
 If a player does not respond to emails, please contact the tournament referee.
 It is important to keep the referee informed of problems as they occur.
 Generally, if a deadline passes without communication to the referee from either player involved in a game, both players will be counted as having forfeited the game.